OctopusDeploy/blog/blog/2019-09/istio/the-sample-application/index.md

 *The proxy application returning the value from the web servers.*

-You can accelerate Istio adoption by leveraging [IMESH](https://imesh.ai/) support.
+You can accelerate Istio adoption with [IMESH](https://imesh.ai/) support.

 ## Conclusion